Elizabeth's Kitchen Diary

 Christmas baking – something new

-I attempted to salvage the dough by guessing how much butter should be needed, but alas, my first lot ended in the bin after overnight chilling.
+I attempted to salvage the dough by guessing how much butter should be needed, but alas, my first lot ended up in the bin after overnight chilling.

 I then found this recipe and tweaked the one I had with much success – and thus, my children have been thoroughly enjoying these delicious gingerbread-style honey cookies with their intricate swirls of Royal icing.